Abdullah II of Jordan: Economic

 King Abdullah proposed significant economic reforms to the country during the first decade of his reign.
 Jordan, a relatively-small, semi-arid, almost-landlocked country, has one of the smallest economies in the region; its GDP was about $39 billion in 2016.
 Insufficient natural resources, especially in water and oil (unlike its neighbors) have given the kingdom chronic government debt, unemployment and poverty which led to a dependence on foreign aid from its Western and Arab allies in the Persian Gulf region.
-Jordan embarked on an aggressive economic liberalization program when Abdullah was crowned in an effort to stimulate the economy and raise the standard of living, and its economy has improved under his reign.
-He has been credited with attracting foreign investment, improving public-private partnerships and providing the foundation for the Aqaba Special Economic Zone Authority and Jordan's flourishing information and communications technology (ICT) sector.
+Jordan embarked on an aggressive economic liberalization program when Abdullah was crowned.
 Abdullah set up five other special economic zones: Irbid, Ajloun, Mafraq, Ma'an and the Dead Sea.
-As a result of these reforms, Jordan's economic growth doubled (to 8% annually) between 2004 and 2008 compared with the latter half of the 1990s.
-It also led to a steady increase in foreign investment by the West and the Persian Gulf countries.

 Abdullah negotiated a free-trade agreement with the United States, the third free-trade agreement for the US and its first with an Arab country.
 Under the agreement, Jordanian exports to the United States increased from $63 million in 2000 to over $1.4 billion in 2015.
 Jordan's foreign debt-to-GDP ratio fell from more than 210 percent in 1990 to 83 percent by the end of 2005, a decrease called an "extraordinary achievement" by the International Monetary Fund.
 Abdullah's efforts have made Jordan the freest Arab economy and the ninth-freest economy in the world, according to a 2014 study by the Friedrich Naumann Foundation for Liberty.